Baloo: A Large-Scale Hybrid Soft Robotic Torso for Whole-Arm Manipulation: Abstract

 \section{Abstract}

-Soft robotic actuators and their inherent compliance can simplify the design of controllers when operating in contact-rich environments.
-With such structures we can accomplish high-impact, dynamic, and contact-rich tasks that would be difficult using conventional rigid robots which might either break the robot or the object without careful modeling and design of high bandwidth controllers.
-In order to explore the benefits of structural passive compliance and exploit them effectively, we present a prototype robotic torso named Baloo, designed with a hybrid rigid-soft methodology, incorporating both adaptability from soft components and strength from rigid components.
-Baloo consists of two meter-long, pneumatically-driven soft robot arms mounted on a rigid torso and driven vertically by a linear actuator.
-We explore some challenges inherent in controlling this type of robot and build on previous work with rigid robots to develop a joint-level neural-network adaptive controller to enable high performance tracking of highly nonlinear, time-varying soft robot dynamics.
-We also demonstrate a promising use case for the platform with several hardware experiments performing whole-body manipulation with large, heavy, and unwieldy objects.
-A video of our results can be viewed at \url{https://youtu.be/eTUvBEVGKXY}.
+Soft robotic actuators can simplify the design of controllers when operating in contact-rich environments.
+Importantly, their passive compliance fundamentally alters contact mechanics by smoothing impacts and distributing forces over large areas.
+By integrating soft actuators, we can perform high-impact, dynamic, and contact-rich tasks that are challenging or impossible for traditional rigid robots.
+In order to explore the benefits of passive structural compliance and learn to utilize it effectively, we present a prototype robotic torso named Baloo.
+Baloo's hybrid soft-rigid design incorporates both adaptability from soft components and strength from rigid components with two meter-long, pneumatic robot arms mounted on a rigid torso.
+The hybrid design is capable of lifting end effector payloads of up to 19 kg, far exceeding many hybrid robot designs.
+Such payloads are competitive with similar-sized rigid robots, but with a much higher strength-to-weight ratio.
+Through 30 physical whole-body grasping experiments, we also demonstrate how a simple control strategy can generalize for effective lifting across six challenging objects with diverse shapes, sizes, and weights.
+A 100\% success rate across all objects--achieved with the simple control strategy--underscores the potential of our hybrid soft-rigid robot design for contact-rich, whole-body tasks.